-Online, Pariscope has excellent listings (www.pariscope.fr), as do l’Officiel des Spectacles (www.offi.fr) and Télérama (www.telerama.fr).
-All three sites are in French only.
+Sortir à Paris (www.sortiraparis.com) lists everything from plays and festivals to concerts and movie screenings in English.
+If you can read French, two other websites to try are l’Officiel des Spectacles (www.offi.fr) and Télérama (www.telerama.fr).
+Or for the latest info about live music, try Lylo (www.lylo.fr), also in French.
 By the way, if you see a sign at a theater or on an events website that says location, that means “box office,” not location.

 Paris has hundreds of theaters, most of which have something going on almost every night.
 The obvious catch here is, almost all of it is in French.
 But even if you can’t spit out much more than bonjour and merci, fear not, you have options, including a new English-speaking box office service and a few English-language shows like the hit “How to Become a Parisian in One Hour” (see “Theater in English,” below).
 Alternatively, you can opt for one of the many avant-garde offerings at theaters like Théâtre de Chaillot or Théâtre de la Ville, where shows that combine dance, theater, and images don’t really need translation.
 Ticket prices, particularly for the large, state-funded theaters, are remarkably low.
 For example, the most expensive seats are 41€ at the Odéon and 42€ at the Comédie-Française.